 DETAILED OPERATING EXPERIENCE FINDINGS

+6.6.
+CORRECTIVE ACTIONS

-some of the plant’s arrangements for adequacy of corrective actions and their timely implementation are not sufficient to prevent occurrence of similar eventsIn two reviewed 2016 significant events, an error made by an individual was identified as a root cause.
+6.6(1) Issue: some of the plant’s arrangements for adequacy of corrective actions and their timely implementation are not sufficient to prevent occurrence of similar events.

+The team noted the following:

+In two reviewed 2016 significant events, an error made by an individual was identified as a root cause.
 The organizational factors contributing to such errors were not evaluated in a sufficient manner.
 As an example, the organizational factors contributing to the human errors in the 2016 event ‘The spurious actuation of a boron injection pump’ were not evaluated in the event analysis report.
 These organizational factors could include work scheduling; personnel training on error reduction tools or human-machine interface.

 In several reviewed events, the corrective actions were implemented with a significant delay since their occurrence: